 The Lake Sturgeon is found in many large rivers and lakes in North America, and Michigan is at the center of its historic range.
 In the early 1800s, Lake Sturgeon were common to all of the Great Lakes, but sturgeon numbers declined because of habitat degradation and commercial exploitation.
 Today, the Saginaw Bay has what is considered to be a "remnant" population.
 Learn more here from Michigan Sea Grant.

 The effort to restore the Saginaw Bay sturgeon population began in the 1990s with habitat restoration efforts, dam removals, and education.
 Beginning in 2018, a broad partnership of agencies, nonprofit organizations, schools and more, took the first step of releasing more than 1000 juvenile Lake Sturgeon into four Saginaw Bay Watershed rivers : Cass, Tittabawassee, Shiawassee, and Flint.

 Be part of the effort to restore this magnificent species in the Saginaw Bay system.
-Your financial support, gift, the purchase of SBSR gear and the *NEW* Adopt-A-Sturgeon program, helps fund restoration projects, purchase sturgeon food for the hatchery system, the Sturgeon-in-the-Schools project and more.
+Your financial support helps fund restoration projects, purchase sturgeon food for the hatchery system, and support outreach & education efforts.
 Please consider a gift and feel confident that you are helping on-the-ground work to bring back this threatened species to a river near you!